-Okay, so first things first: Which plants are toxic to cats and dogs?
+Which plants are poisonous to cats and dogs?

 The list includes many plants commonly known to be poisonous–including castor bean, oleander, and yew–plus some plants that aren’t yet common perpetrators but whose poisoning incidences are on the rise, including marijuana.

 The ASPCA also has a pet poison call center, and information on What To Do If Your Pet Is Poisoned.